Primark pledges to make sustainable clothing ‘affordable to all’

 The retailer’s new sustainability strategy includes halving its carbon emissions and “pursuing” a living wage for workers in its supply chain.

-Currently, some 25% of Primark’s clothes are made from recycled or more sustainably sourced materials.
+Currently, some 25 per cent of Primark’s clothes are made from recycled or more sustainably sourced materials.

 The first step of its commitment will see all men’s, women’s and children’s entry price t-shirts being made with sustainably sourced cotton over the next year.